 Certain products and services currently used by Stanley Black & Decker are produced and provided using equipment of the HHI Business and the TLM Residential Business that we acquired or certain equipment belonging to Stanley Black & Decker and its subsidiaries that will continue to be located for a period of time after the completion of the Hardware Acquisition at facilities operated by the HHI Business and the TLM Residential Business and maintained by us pursuant to certain specifications.
 We and Stanley Black & Decker entered into supply agreements (each, a "Supply Agreement"), whereby we provide Stanley Black & Decker and its subsidiaries with certain of these products and services for a period of time.
 This requires us to dedicate resources of the HHI Business and the TLM Residential Business towards the provision of these products and services and may result in liabilities to us.
-These Supply Agreements are an accommodation to Stanley Black & Decker and its subsidiaries as part of the Hardware Acquisition, and the pricing of the products and services is on terms more favorable to Stanley Black & Decker and its subsidiaries than it would be in the ordinary course of business.
+These Supply Agreements are an accommodation to Stanley Black & Decker and its subsidiaries than it would be in the ordinary course of business.